-Top 5 Reasons to Experience Winter in Gatlinburg
+Top 5 Reasons to Experience Gatlinburg in the Winter

 While Gatlinburg, Tennessee is beautiful throughout the year, there are some special reasons to visit our Smoky Mountain city during the winter months.
-Here are the top five perks of spending part of your winter in Gatlinburg:
+Here are the top 5 reasons to experience Gatlinburg in the winter:

 1. The Beauty of Winter Without the Frigid Temperatures